"INFORMATION IS EVERYTHING"

 The Marine Exchange was founded in 1981 and is governed by a board of directors made up of members.
 Today, the Exchange serves as an information clearinghouse for its members providing a wide range of services.
-Our answering service remains the backbone of our organization and we handle well over 600 calls a day for 75 customers.
+Our vessel monitoring service remains the backbone of our organization and we monitor over 7,000 movements a year.
 The Exchange is open 24 hours per day, seven days a week, 365 days a year.

 The Exchange tracks and monitors vessel movements starting about 15 days prior to arrival in Puget Sound or Grays Harbor.
 We collect information on over 66 different data fields.
 We use the data to create reports which are disseminated to our members daily, weekly, monthly and annually.
 The maritime industry has come to rely on this data and use our statistics to help run their businesses on a daily basis.

 Some organizations in the maritime industry do not have an administrative staff.
 The Exchange provides administrative support services, including invoicing and accounting, coordinating meetings, and maintaining membership lists and meeting records to the Pacific Merchant Shipping Association (PMSA), Puget Sound Harbor Safety Committee (PSHSC), Washington State Maritime Cooperative (WSMC), Emergency Response Towing Vessel, Propeller Club of Seattle, Puget Sound Marine Firefighting Commission (PSMFC), Seattle Marine Business Coalition and the Washington Maritime Federation.